AdrianKriger/r-spatial-stats/README.md

 Welcome to this (Geo)spatial Statistics with R Assignment!

-In this exercise, we will explore the concepts and applications of Deterministic and Stochastic Interpolation Methods.
-These include:
+In this exercise, we will explore the concepts and applications of Deterministic and Stochastic Interpolation Methods; and travese:

 &nbsp;&nbsp;&nbsp;**1) Deterministic**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;a.
 Thiessen polygons